stoute/bsmp-backend/src/content/blog/07-building-a-modern-astro-application/index.md

 - AI-Assisted Development
 ---

-# Building a Modern Full-Stack Application with Astro

 When I set out to build this application, I had a clear vision: create a fast, feature-rich platform that combines modern web development with AI capabilities.
 Built on top of [Astro Sphere](https://github.com/markhorn-dev/astro-sphere), this project demonstrates how to create full-stack CRUD applications with Astro.

 ## Exploring AI-Assisted Development